MattCrook/gke-cluster/README.md

 This directory houses small apps I have made to containerize (with Docker) and deploy/ run on the GCP infrastructure created in Terraform.
 Please refer to the ReadMe in the App directory for more.
 All instructions for the various applications can be found on the ReadMe in the `app/` directory ***[here](app/)***.

-All apps are for demo purposes to deploy using the provided infrastructure in Terraform, then deploy using either the provided Kubernetes config files or Helm.
+All apps are for demo purposes to deploy using the provided infrastructure in Terraform, then deploy using either the provided Kubernetes manifest files or Helm.

 ___
 #### Flask App and API